When it isn’t ‘just a cold’: What you need to know about RSV

 According to the Centers for Disease Control and Prevention, each year, RSV leads to nearly 60,000 hospitalizations in children and 2.1 million outpatient visits among children under 5.

 Dr. Olivera says RSV poses the greatest risk to premature infants and those with serious medical conditions such as infants with certain lung or heart conditions.

 “Our most vulnerable babies receive a monthly injection called palivizumab, or Synagis, to help prevent severe illness,” she says.
 “The medication includes infection-fighting antibodies which help protect against severe RSV disease.”

-Illinois Department of Public Health is already noting a significant increase in RSV emergency department visits and admissions the start of this fall.
+Before COVID, RSV followed a typical pattern each year, beginning in October and ending in March.
+Last fall, the Illinois Department of Public Health noted a significant increase in RSV emergency department visits and admissions at the start of the season.
 But Dr. Olivera says while RSV’s pattern has been a little different than normal, there are things parents can do all year to help keep their babies healthy.

 - Wash your hands frequently with soap and water, and encourage those around your child to do the same.

 - Cover your coughs and sneezes, and don’t touch your hands to your face.

 Dr. Olivera recommends parents monitor their baby’s breathing when they are sick.
 “If you notice any signs of respiratory distress in your child, bring them to their pediatrician or to a pediatric emergency department immediately.”